Bill-ins/Hashing-Technique-Java/README.md

 But, I just mentioned only three of those that are common, but there may be a lot of those .

-I have also provide documentation comment in my own words for explaining the concept
+I have also provided documentation comment in my own words for explaining the concept